jweeeezy/inception/notes.md

 - have to setup TLS which is a way to guarantee a secure connection between
 - two applications (mb OPEN SSL)
+- @note nginx needs to know where certificates are (in config file)
+- e.g.: /etc/nginx/ssl/

 - guide for generating ssl cert/key for nginx: (not read) https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-18-04

+#### [TSL/SSL Certification]
+- with the package of openssl you can generate keys, certificates
+- create a key for the host (password protected)
+    ` openssl genrsa -des3 -out inception.key 2048 `
+- create a signing request
+    ` openssl req -new -key inception.key -out inception.csr `
+- remove password protection
+    ` openssl rsa -in inceptionhost.key.pw -out inceptionhost.key `
+- sign our certificate
+    ` openssl x509 -req -in inceptionhost.csr -signkey inceptionhost.key -out inceptionhost.crt `